UMNET-perfSONAR/pssid-gui2/services/server/src/README.md

 ### Routers
 Based on the URL in the HTTP request from the frontend, the router will "route", or call the appropriate controller function.
-For instance, when a host is updated, an HTTP request i made to http://localhost:8000/hosts/update-host.
+For instance, when a host is updated, an HTTP request is made to http://localhost:8000/hosts/update-host.
 The router then connects to the updateHost() function in the corresponding controller file.

 ### Controllers
 Function on the receiving end of an HTTP request.